euzhengxi/tp/docs/team/euzhengxi.md

 1. Wrote the junit tests for various Backend Functionalities
 2. Authored the text-ui-tests to automate testing for the core functionalities implemented in the program
 3. Team PR reviewed [[#48](https://github.com/AY2223S2-CS2113-T15-2/tp/pull/48)]
+4. Reviewed UG and performed manual regression tests on the functionalities of the program [[Issues](https://github.com/AY2223S2-CS2113-T15-2/tp/issues?q=is%3Aissue+author%3Aeuzhengxi+is%3Aclosed)]

 ### [X] Community